dimitarpg13/UnderstandingPythonEcosystem/docs/PEPs/PEP484_TypeHints.md

 The proposal is strongly inspired by [mypy](https://mypy-lang.org/).
 For example, the type "sequence of integers" can be written as `Sequence[int]`.
 The square brackets mean that no new syntax needs to be added to the language The example here uses a custom type `Sequence`, imported from a pure-Python module `typing`.
 The `Sequence[int]` notation works at runtime by implementing `__getitem__()` in the metaclass (but its significance is primarily to an offline type checker).

+The type system supports unions, generic types, and a special type named `Any` which is consistent with (i.e. assignable to and from) all types.
+This latter feature is taken from the idea of gradual typing.
+Gradual typing and the full type system are explained in [PEP 483](PEP483_TheTheoryOfTypeHints.md).

+Other approaches from which we have borrowed or to which ours can be compared and contrasted are described in [PEP 482]().